 Forget minimalism.
 Things are changing in Scandinavian fashion.

 What do you think when you hear the phrase ‘Scandi style’?
 Perhaps it’s Ikea flatpack homeware and meatballs, or the enduring appeal of modernist furniture designer Arne Jacobson.
-Maybe it’s chunky-knit jumpers worn by The Killing’s Sarah Lund or the precise leather jackets favored by Steig Larson’s protagonist Lisbeth Salander in The Girl With the Dragon Tattoo.
+Maybe it’s chunky-knit jumpers worn by The Killing’s Sarah Lund or the precise leather jackets favoured by Steig Larson’s protagonist Lisbeth Salander in The Girl With the Dragon Tattoo.
 It may even be Cheap Monday jeans or the structured, monotone clothes that line the rails at commercial juggernauts such as Arket, H&M and Cos.

 Think again.
 In 2018, Scandinavian style has evolved beyond the point of clean, restrained and, at times, boring, design.
 For evidence, look no further than Copenhagen Fashion Week, which took place last week.
-Not only was it all about bold color, bravura prints and eclectic layering — there wasn’t a navy wool overcoat or grey sweater in sight.
+Not only was it all about bold colour, bravura prints and eclectic layering — there wasn’t a navy wool overcoat or grey sweater in sight.

 What’s more, it was women who took centre stage in the Danish capital.
 A generation of female designers of varying ages staged shows that spoke to what women want to wear, reflecting the pragmatism of the city’s cycling population.
 Walking around Copenhagen, you’ll see a stream of women in floaty dresses and practical shoes whizzing around the streets on two wheels.